 80 years later, these animal welfare pioneers are still continuing their great work of delivering expert care for homeless, unwanted, wounded, or sickly animals.

-Founded in 1980 – a time when the shelters in the U.S. were still killing millions of cats and dogs across the country – Best Friends Animal Society made all the difference.
-Today, the Best Friends Animal Society is the biggest no-kill animal shelter in the country and has been holding that title for the last 30 years.
-Offering great care for its animals, this shelter a perfect example of what an animal welfare society should look like.
+Founded in 1984 – a time when the shelters in the U.S. were still killing millions of cats and dogs across the country – Best Friends Animal Society made all the difference.
+Today, the Best Friends Animal Society is a leading national animal welfare organization dedicated to ending the killing of dogs and cats in America's shelters.

 The Nevada Humane Society is one of the most famous animal shelters in the U.S. for a lot of reasons, not the least of which is the amazing 94% save rate for animals in their care for 2012.
 A basically unprecedented percentage, it clearly shows the devotion and dedication the folks at the Nevada Humane Society have to their animals.
 Keeping up the quality of work since then as well, this shelter is still one to look for.